Author’s Note: This blog was originally published in October 2021 and has been updated to be fresh, accurate, and comprehensive.

 Do you run a manufacturing company, operate in supply chain or logistics, manage a healthcare organization, or oversee financial operations?
 No matter what industry your business belongs to, Robotic Process Automation has evolved from a “nice to have” into a competitive necessity.

-When the pandemic hit in 2020, it affected not only our health but also the health of businesses worldwide.
+When the COVID pandemic hit in 2020, it affected not only our health but also the health of businesses worldwide.
 Leaders were forced to focus on cost reduction, business continuity, and maintaining customer satisfaction with distributed teams.
 RPA emerged as one of the few technologies that could address all three simultaneously—and that initial momentum has only accelerated.

 Here’s what changed between 2021 and now: